I’d like to talk about something that I feel isn’t talked about enough – periods. And specifically, how to have an eco-friendly period.

-Before you roll your eyes and click off the page I want to make it clear that when it comes to periods (and most aspects of life to be honest) I’m firmly of the belief that people with perods should do whatever works best for them, so there is no judgement at all in this post if none of these ideas are for you.
+Before you roll your eyes and click off the page, I want to make it clear that when it comes to periods (and most aspects of life to be honest) I’m firm in the belief that people with periods should do whatever works best for them.
+There is no judgement at all in this post if none of these ideas are for you.
 I just wanted to put some ideas out there that you may or may not have heard of with no expectation that you have to give them a go.

-It does takes a bit of practice to insert and remove a menstrual cup properly, and to start to feel comfortable using it (much like the learning curve when you first start to use tampons) but once it’s in the cup can stay there for 12 hours, so there’s no need to take it out when you’re not at home.
+It does take a bit of practice.
+First to insert and remove a menstrual cup properly.
+And also to start to feel comfortable using it (much like the learning curve when you first start to use tampons).
+However, once it’s in the cup can stay there for 12 hours.
+Therefore, for the most part, there’s no need to take it out when you’re not at home.
 It’s easily cleaned, and there’s no risk of Toxic Shock Syndrome, even if you forget to take it out.

-There are a few suppliers of menstrual cups in the UK.
-The most popular one is Moon Cup, which come in two sizes – one if you’re under 30, and one if you’re over 30 and/or have had a child (which makes you feel really good about yourself and your body!), but there are heaps of other brands I hadn’t heard of at Feminine Wear.
+There are quite a few suppliers of menstrual cups in the UK.
+The most popular one is Moon Cup*.
+Moon Cup comes in two sizes – one if you’re under 30, and one if you’re over 30 and/or have had a child (which makes you feel really good about yourself and your body!).
+However, there are heaps of other brands available at &Keep*, including cups from TOTM and Nudie.

-Period Pants are a relatively new eco-friendly period product concept to me and something I haven’t tried.
-Essentially they are absorbent pants you wear during your period, without the need for any other sanitary protection, that you then just pop in the wash and re-use time and again.
+Period Pants are a relatively new eco-friendly period product concept to me and something I have only recently tried.
+Essentially they are absorbent pants you wear during your period, without the need for any other sanitary protection.
+You then pop in the wash and re-use time and again.

 Washable Sanitary Towels

-I’m used to carrying soiled/wet washable nappies in a zipped wet bag in my nappy bag so personally I wouldn’t have a problem with carrying washable sanitary towels in a similar fashion, but I know not everyone is into the idea.
+I’m used to carrying soiled/wet washable nappies in a zipped wet bag in my nappy bag so personally don’t have a problem with carrying washable sanitary towels in a similar fashion.
+However, I know not everyone is into the idea.

-Essential a natural tampon.
-In our modern world this is probably considered the most ‘out-there’ option in terms of eco friendly period options, and not one that I’ve tried, but I’d be keen to hear from readers who have tried or do use sea sponges about their experiences with them.
+Sea sponges are essentially a natural tampon.
+In our modern world, this is probably considered the most ‘out-there’ option in terms of eco-friendly period products.
+It’s also not one that I’ve tried.
+However, I’m keen to hear from readers who have tried or do use sea sponges about their experiences with them.

-From what I’ve read you just wet the sponge and insert, like you would with a tampon.
+From what I’ve read sponges are fairly straightforward.
+Simply wet the sponge and insert, like you would with a tampon.
 You’ll know when they need changing when you feel it drop down a bit.
 Here, you can just remove, rinse in clean water, and re-insert.
-At the end of your period they can be washed in the washing machine and stored for the following month, and should last roughly a year,
+At the end of your period, your sponge can be washed in the washing machine and then stored for the following month.
+With care, it should last roughly a year.

-My gut feeling is that sea sponges would be a little trickier to use as you would need to rinse them on a regular basis (as much as you would need to change a tampon or a pad) so may be difficult to use when you’re not at home.
+The drawback with sea sponges is that you would need to rinse them on a regular basis (as much as you would need to change a tampon or a pad).
+Therefore, it may be difficult to use when you’re not at home.
 And as they are natural sponge rather than synthetic then if you’re vegan, sea sponge probably isn’t for you.

-If you’re not convinced by any of the options above, or can’t find an option that will work for you, then an alternative eco friendly period option would be switching to organic tampons or sanitary towels.
+If you’re not convinced by any of the options above, or can’t find an option that will work for you, then an alternative eco-friendly period product option would be switching to organic tampons or sanitary towels.

-I’d be interested to hear your experiences of eco friendly period management.
+I’d be interested to hear about your experiences with eco-friendly period products.
 What have you tried and what do you swear by?
 And what pain relief methods do you use?
 I’m a hot water kind of person myself!
 You can also check out my guide on how to reduce plastic in the bathroom.